advisantgroup/InstantMerchant/source/index.html.md

 ]
 ```

-This endpoint allows you to update your new card.
+This endpoint allows you to update only card details, like the expiration date or expiration year, you can do so without having to re-enter the full card details.

 ### HTTP Request